bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

 **Characteristics** of a project app:

-- Provides a functionality related to a project
+- Provides a functionality related to a project.
-- Is dynamically included in project views by projectroles using plugins
+- Is dynamically included in project views by projectroles using plugins.
-- Uses the project-based role and access control provided by projectroles
+- Uses the project-based role and access control provided by projectroles.
-- Is included in projectroles search (optionally)
+- Is (optionally) included in projectroles search.
-- Provides a dynamically included element (e.g. content overview) for the project details page
+- Provides a dynamically included element (e.g. content overview) for the project details page.
-- Appears in the project menu sidebar in the default projectroles templates
+- Appears in the project menu sidebar in the default projectroles templates.

 **Requirements** for setting up a project app:

-- Implement project relations and SODAR UUIDs in the app's Django models
+- Implement project relations and SODAR UUIDs in the app's Django models.
-- Use provided mixins, keyword arguments and conventions in views
+- Use provided mixins, keyword arguments and conventions in views.
-- Extend projectroles base templates in your templates
+- Extend projectroles base templates in your templates.
-- Implement specific templates for dynamic inclusion by Projectroles
+- Implement specific templates for dynamic inclusion by Projectroles.
-- Implement ``plugins.py`` with definitions and function implementations
+- Implement ``plugins.py`` with definitions and function implementations.
-- Implement ``rules.py`` with access rules
+- Implement ``rules.py`` with access rules.

 Fulfilling these requirements is detailed further in this document.